docker/docs/datacenter/dtr/2.3/guides/user/manage-images/pull-and-push-images.md

 ## Push an image

-Before you can push an image to DTR you need to [create a repository](index.md) to store the image.
+Before you can push an image to DTR, you need to [create a repository](index.md) to store the image.
 In this example the full name of our repository is `{{ domain }}/{{ org }}/{{ repo }}`.

 ### Tag the image

-In this example we'll pull the {{ repo }} image from Docker Hub and tag with with the full DTR and repository name.
+In this example we'll pull the {{ repo }} image from Docker Hub and tag with the full DTR and repository name.
 A tag defines where the image was pulled from, and where it will be pushed to.